Before and After Photos of Bunionplasty®

 In order for surgeons to fix your bunion, metallic surgical hardware is needed to stabilize the bone.
 Common hardware involves screws and a plate.
 Either surgical stainless steel or titanium is used.

 Surgically hardware can remain in your foot permanently.
 Some patients choose to have the hardware removed simply because they want it out, or if it is irritating the skin from underneath.
-Dr. Blitz’ innovative Lapidus Plate was designed to avoid irritating foot, and hardware removal is extremely uncommon.
+Dr. Blitz’ innovative Lapidus Plate was designed to avoid irritating foot, and hardware removal is uncommon.

 What Are The Risks Of Bunion Surgery and Bunionplasty®